ClearTax/engines-ok/README.md

 ## Install

+`npm i engines-ok -g`

+or, if you'd prefer installing it locally within your project, as

 `npm i engines-ok -D`

-or globally as

-`npm i engines-ok -g`

 ## Usage